Main Yarra Trail: Melbourne / Stonnington section

-At the pedestrian bridge at Southbank pedestrians and cyclists may choose the trail under Princes Bridge to Flinders Street station, on the north side of the river, or the path can be followed along the south side.
+In the Melbourne city centre or in Southbank, at either the Sandridge, Evan Walker or Princes bridges, pedestrians and cyclists may choose the trail to Flinders Street station, on the north side of the river, or the path can be followed along the southern banks of the river.
+The path on the southern side of the river is wider than the path on the northern side and, consequently, less congested.